 Before this, I spent a year at Google's Systems and Services Infrastructure team.
 I received my Ph.D. in electrical and computer engineering from Georgia Tech in 2021.
 My research revolves around accelerating sparse problems, near memory processing, and using machine learning to design efficient reconfigurable domain-specific architecture.
-Learn more about my research and the courses I teach under What I Do tab.
+Learn more about my research and the courses I teach under My Work tab.

 The Together We Are Visible shows four women and men dancing together in a field of sweet irises.
 The dancers reflect each other and share their positive feelings to get stronger and visible..